Unity-Technologies/com.unity.perception/Tutorial/Phase3.md

                                               xBv3arj   Completed   2020-10-01 02:27:11
 ```

 As seen above, each run has a name, an ID, a creation time, and a list of executions.
-Note that each "run" can have more than one "execution", as you can manually execute runs again using USimCLI.
-For now though, we will not concern ourselves with that.
+Note that each "run" can have more than one "execution", as you can manually execute runs again using USim-CLI.

 You can also obtain a list of all the builds you have uploaded to USim using the `usim get builds` command.

 You may notice that the IDs seen above for the run named `FirstRun` match those we saw earlier in Unity Editor's _**Console**_.
 You can see here that the single execution for our recently uploaded build is `In_Progress` and that the execution ID is `yegz4WN`.

-USim runs execution on simulation nodes.
-If you enter a number larger than 1 for the number of instances in the _**Run in USim**_ window, your run will execute simultaneously on more than one simulation node.
+USim runs executions on simulation nodes.
+If you enter a number larger than 1 for the number of instances in the _**Run in USim**_ window, your run will execute simultaneously on more than one node.
 You can view the status of each execution node using the `usim summarize run-execution <execution-id>` command.
 This command will tell you how many nodes have succeeded, failed, have not run yet, or are in progress.
 Make sure to replace `<execution-id>` with the execution ID seen in your run list.
 In the above example, this ID would be `yegz4WN`.

 * **Action**: Use the `usim summarize run-execution <execution-id>` command to observe the status of your execution nodes: